-Having been raised Protestant, my exposure to the Roman Catholic Church has been fairly limited, aside from a mass that my family visited once while on vacation.
-The usual Protestant dogma concerning Catholics–veneration of Mary, emphasis on tradition and rituals, nominal faith–is upsetting to me, because it sells Protestants short of the approach to Christianity that dominated the first 1,500 years after the life of Christ.
+Having been raised Protestant, my exposure to the Roman Catholic Church has been fairly limited, aside from a single mass that my family visited once while on vacation.
+The usual Protestant dogma concerning Catholics — veneration of Mary, emphasis on tradition and rituals, nominal faith — is upsetting to me, because it sells Protestants short of the approach to Christianity that dominated in the Western world during the first 1,500 years after the life of Christ.

 I offer two ideas below that I believe would benefit Protestants–myself included–to consider.

-- Roman Catholics may venerate Mary, but don’t many Protestants venerate Scripture?
+- Roman Catholics may venerate Mary, but do not many Protestants venerate Scripture?
 “The Bible is the final authority”, it is often stated.
 That may very well be the case, but for what, and to what end?
 Without God, without Christ, the Bible is just one of many very old collections of religious texts.
 Maybe the same goes for Mary in Catholicism.
-Without God, without Christ, Mary’s just another ancient person.
-All that aside, if one was to admire any historical figure of Christian faith, Mary would definitely not be a bad choice if we are to believe anything that is written in Infancy Narratives of Matthew and Luke.
+Without God, without Christ, Mary would just another ancient person, no more extraordinary than Homer or Nero.
+All that aside, if one is to admire any historical figure of Christian faith, Mary would definitely not be a bad choice, especially if we are to believe anything that is written in Infancy Narratives of Matthew and Luke.

 Introductory thoughts completed, here’s what I did learn visiting a Roman Catholic Mass this evening: